Bugs Bunny: Superstar: Interviews

 Bugs Bunny: Superstar includes interviews with some legendary Warner Bros. animation directors of that time period: Friz Freleng, Tex Avery and most prominently Bob Clampett.
-Clampett, whose collection of drawings, films, and memorabilia from the golden days of Termite Terrace was legendary, provided nearly all of the behind-the-scenes drawings and home-movie footage for the film; furthermore, his wife, Sody Clampett, is credited as the film's production co-ordinator.
-Robert McKimson, Mel Blanc, and Chuck Jones were intended to be interviewed for the film, but all three were ultimately not involved for various reasons.
-Freleng and Avery appear only fleetingly in the film; according to Jackson, Freleng was laconic and did not reveal much, and while Avery talked at length and was entertaining, relatively little of what he said could be used for the film.
+Clampett, whose collection of drawings, films, and memorabilia from the golden days of Termite Terrace was legendary, provided nearly all of the behind-the-scenes drawings and home-movie footage; furthermore, his wife, Sody Clampett, is credited as production coordinator.

+Robert McKimson, Mel Blanc, and Chuck Jones were intended to be interviewed, but all three were ultimately not involved for various reasons.
+Freleng and Avery appear only fleetingly; according to Jackson, Freleng was laconic and did not reveal much, and while Avery spoke at length and was entertaining, relatively little of what he said could be used for the film.

-Approximately 30 minutes of the film's 90-minute duration is made up of Warner Bros documentary footage.
+Approximately 30 minutes of the film's 90-minute duration is made up of documentary footage.

 Production

 The nine full-length cartoons featured in Bugs Bunny: Superstar were originally released between July 1940 and April 1948.
 In 1956, Associated Artists Productions ("a.a.p.") acquired the distribution rights to Warners' pre-August 1948 color cartoons.
-United Artists acquired a.a.p. in 1958 and thereby gained the rights to the aforementioned Warners cartoons; this is why United Artists distributed Bugs Bunny: Superstar and why Warner's compilation films of the 1970s and 1980s did not feature any pre-1948 cartoons.
+United Artists acquired a.a.p. in 1958 and thereby gained the rights to the aforementioned Warners cartoons; this is why United Artists distributed Bugs Bunny: Superstar and why Warner's compilation films of the 1970s and 1980s did not feature any pre-August 1948 cartoons.
 (Warner eventually re-acquired the rights to its pre-August 1948 cartoons after the 1996 Time Warner-Turner merger).
-Larry Jackson sought, unsuccessfully, to feature post-1948 Warners cartoons in his film.
+Larry Jackson sought, unsuccessfully, to feature post-July 1948 Warners cartoons in his film.

 Jackson had cultivated a friendship with Orson Welles and originally intended the bridging material of Bugs Bunny: Superstar to be a parody of Welles' Citizen Kane (1941).
 Welles' reluctance towards that idea ensured that Jackson's film would be a straightforward documentary; however, Welles did agree to provide narration for the film.
 The audio quality of Welles' narration was muffled, which did not escape the notice of critics.
 Writing for The New York Times, Vincent Canby remarked that "Orson Welles bridges the gaps with facetious narration that sounds as if it had been left on someone's Phone-Mate."
 Larry Jackson later revealed he was unaware that Welles had recorded his lines in stereo.
 Only one track of Welles' recording – from the microphone that was furthest away – was used in the film's final mix, accounting for the relatively poor audio quality of the narration.

 Upon its theatrical release, Bugs Bunny: Superstar was marketed with the tagline, "You won't believe how much you missed as a kid!"
 According to Larry Jackson, this was a reference to how audiences accustomed to watching Warner Bros. cartoons on television were unaware of the history behind those cartoons.
 Jackson commented that Bugs Bunny: Superstar outgrossed The Rocky Horror Picture Show during its original run.
 Jackson also recounts being personally complimented by Paul Simon, who was a fan of the film.